Amirmoh10/re-country-select/README.md

 # CountrySelect

-CountrySelect is a component that fetches countries and renders select element with these countries and their flags.
+CountrySelect is a component that fetches countries and renders a select element with these countries and their flags.

 👉🏻 [Live demo link](https://noon-task.vercel.app/)